-A strip of trees or other vegetation that is intentionally left undisturbed (or disturbed lightly) in order to mitigate the visual impacts of logging or to minimize pollutants from entering adjacent water bodies.
+A strip of trees or other vegetation that is intentionally left undisturbed (or disturbed lightly) in order to mitigate the visual impacts of logging or to minimize pollutants that result from logging from entering adjacent water bodies.

 butt

 The base of the tree.
 Once felled, the butt log is the one that was attached to the stump.